rollerworks/search/Resources/doc/type.rst

 Birthday
 --------

-The Birthday type can be used for birthdays and ages.
+The Birthday type can be used for birthday and actual age.

 Any date equal or lower then 'today' is accepted, but you can also use someones age.

 .. note::

-    For this to work completely, the storage layer must convert a birthday value to an age for comparison.
+    For this to work completely, the storage layer must convert a date value to an age for comparison.

-    For Doctrine ORM you use the "rollerworks_record_filter.doctrine.orm.conversion.age_date" service for both field and value conversion.
+    For Doctrine ORM you can use the "rollerworks_record_filter.doctrine.orm.conversion.age_date" service for both field and value conversion.

-    See also :doc:`Doctrine ORM WhereBuilder <Doctrine/orm/where_builder>`.
+    See also :doc:`Doctrine ORM WhereBuilder </Doctrine/orm/index>`.

 Number
 ------

-Handles numeric values, can be localized.
+Handles (localized) numeric values.

-They support ranges and comparison.
+Supports ranges and comparison.

 .. note::

-    When working with big numbers (beyond maximum php value), either bcmath or GMP must be installed and the option values **must** be strings.
+    When working with big numbers (beyond the maximum php integer value), either bcmath or GMP must be installed and the option value **must** be a string.

 The following options can be set for number.